mlnmln/KAUGUM.PAS/README.md

 ![](https://raw.githubusercontent.com/mlnmln/KAUGUM.PAS/master/doc/prompt.png)

 The original code [contains a bug](https://github.com/mlnmln/KAUGUM.PAS/blob/master/doc/KAUGUM.PAS#L63), which kept as is.
-I also tried to ressemble the old programm structure as close as possible, but I needed to make a couple of adjustments.
+I also tried to ressemble the old program structure as close as possible, but I needed to make a couple of adjustments.
 Turns out, procedural and impure programming is possible in TS :).

 ## Installation